Green Multifamily Housing

 Green and Healthy Multifamily Housing

 Bensonwood, long known for its production of high-performance prefab residential and commercial wood structures, is ramping up its production capacity to accommodate an increased demand for green, healthy, multifamily housing.
 The imperative for wise land and energy use is making these sustainable, multi-family construction projects more and more attractive to civic planners, developers, and builders, as well as for homebuyers, and renters.
 This trend is no accident.

-For construction professionals in particular, schedule shortening is key.
-Maintaining a job on site costs a lot of money.
-Alternately, shortening production time at the build site shortens management time, site insurance, cleanup, and the delay of income stream from sales or rentals.
-Efficient, non-linear*, off-site fabrication of multi-unit housing, concurrent with site work, shortens time on site, ultimately reducing financial exposure (risk) and waste.
+For construction professionals, in particular, schedule shortening is critical.
+Maintaining a job on site costs much money.
+Alternately, shortening production time at the build site shortens management time, site insurance, cleanup, and the delay of an income stream from sales or rentals.
+Efficient, non-linear, off-site fabrication of multi-unit housing, concurrent with site work, shorten time on site, ultimately reducing financial risk and waste.

 On the consumer side, both buyers and tenants benefit from the enhanced indoor environmental quality, drastically reduced operational costs through the pooling of shared heating/cooling resources, and lower maintenance costs.
 When built to LEED and Passive House standards—benchmarks more easily achieved through off-site fabrication—and accompanied by Energy Star protocols, these operational costs can dwindle to mere pennies on the dollar every year throughout the life of the building.